Your first fine line tattoo: what to keep in mind before getting inked

 Choosing the design: less is more (especially at the beginning)

-One of the most common mistakes with a first tattoo is trying to include too many details in a very small design.
+As a general rule, one of the most common mistakes with a first tattoo is trying to include too many details in a very small design.

 With fine line tattoos: